sociocom/sharedness/README.md

-# Sharedness Index Project

-Repository for the paper “Social harmony at work: A sharedness index linking team atmosphere to individual well-being in a Japanese company”
+# Repository for the paper “Social harmony at work: A sharedness index linking team atmosphere to individual well-being in a Japanese company”

----

 ## Directory Structure